elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

        --tags="['kfp', 'v1.0']"
 ```

-Refer to section [Configuration settings](#configuration-settings) for an explanation of the parameters.
+Refer to the [Kubeflow Pipelines Configuration settings](#kubeflow-pipelines-configuration-settings) section for an explanation of the parameters.

 #### Modifying a runtime configuration